 - D) In July 2016: ISPs from data centers

 Once you find 1 or more patterns from the previous step (the more, the better), you can use them to create an advanced segment to exclude this traffic.

-Why don't I use a filter instead?
-Ideally you would want to block this traffic, however, filters allow only one condition whether segments can have multiple.
-This makes the segments a lot safer to use.
+Why can't I use a filter instead?
+Ideally, you want to block this traffic, however, filters only allow one condition while segments can have multiple.
+This, in turn, makes segments a lot safer to use.

 How to Create a Segment to Clean Direct Bot Traffic